4K vs 8K TVs – what's the difference, should I care, and which is right for me?

 Some say that 8K makes the best sense with very large screen sizes of 75” and above when you can really appreciate the detail, and here you'll need our guide to the best 85 inch TVs.
 But not everyone wants a TV that is 75" and above as it isn’t the typical size you'll always need for a standard living room.
 It’s also worth questioning whether the 8K set you buy today will be fully compatible with 8K content when it finally becomes available, so do your research before you buy and check you’re happy with the options.

-5. How much does an 8K TV cost?
+How much does an 8K TV cost?

 There's a range of 4K TVs available to buy, with many of the best-known television manufacturers, including Sony, Samsung, LG, Philips, and Hisense, offering their own version.
 While there aren't as many 8K TV options available, new designs are imminent.
 The average 55" 8K TV can be bought for around $1,233, while you can pick up a 55” 4K TV for around $410.

-You'll really reap the benefits of an 8K from sizes 75" and above when the pixels really make you feel immersed in the action.
-But bear in mind that the cost of large 8K TVs goes up in price considerably after 65".
+You'll reap the benefits of an 8K from sizes 75" and above when the pixels really make you feel immersed in the action.
+But bear in mind that the cost of large 8K TVs goes up considerably after 65".
 A 75” 8K TV will cost you around $3,083, compared to the average 75” 4K TV, which costs from around $973.

 It’s also worth remembering that the majority of 8K TVs offer LCD screens.
 The exception is LG which offers an 88" OLED TV, but for over $13,000, it's not a light investment.

-4K and 8K aside, you'll also need to consider screen technology and whether you opt for an OLED or QLED TV, which both help to enhance the picture quality.
-‘OLED TVs have individual pixels that are able to produce both light and color when fed electricity,' explains Kevin Walmsley, TV expert at AO.com.
-'This prevents light bleed and makes the colors on screen more vivid, meaning nature programs and action films can be viewed in excellent quality, just like being at the cinema.
+"OLED TVs have individual pixels that are able to produce both light and color when fed electricity,' explains Kevin Walmsley, TV expert at AO.com.
+"This prevents light bleed and makes the colors on the screen more vivid, meaning nature programs and action films can be viewed in excellent quality, just like being at the cinema.

-'In comparison, QLED TVs rely on a backlight like traditional LED TVs, overlaying quantum dots over the pixels to produce better brightness, vividness and color accuracy.’
+"In comparison, QLED TVs rely on a backlight like traditional LED TVs, overlaying quantum dots over the pixels to produce better brightness, vividness, and color accuracy."

 One of the UK's most respected tech and smart homes writers, Emily Peck also covers everything from interiors style to decorating trends.
 She is a contributor to Wired UK, and has also had a column in House Beautiful.
 She has written for publications such as Grand Designs, Stylist, Shortlist, Woman&Home, BBC, Ideal Home and House & Garden.
 She was once the Features Editor of Ideal Home.